COVID-19 Guidance for Employers, Workers, and Businesses

 Local small businesses in Fremont that want to participate can learn more about the program and sign up here in just a few minutes!
 View this recorded webinar with Yiftee CEO Donna Novitsky for an overview of the platform and the City's promotional efforts.

-We have prepared a printable sign (available in both PDF and JPG) for participating merchants to indicate to the public that you are participating and your customers can enjoy the bonus that the City is offering.
+We have prepared a printable sign for participating merchants to indicate to the public that you are participating and your customers can enjoy the bonus that the City is offering.
 Consider posting the flyer at your business entrances, near the menu, by the cash register, or anywhere that might catch your customers' attention.

 POP UP PATIO